Names (people and places) in Mawr are modeled on 2 Celtic Languages in our world: Irish and Welsh.

 Tuhál formally abhors magic.
 Any with marks or known talent are encouraged to depart Tuhál unless they have been enslaved or bonded to one of the great Families.

-Once the High Seat of the 5 Lands of Mórlaedd (now called Mawr), the Kingdom of Foraoise is home to the only gathering of buildings deserving the appellation ‘city’ in Mawr.
+Once the Ruler of the 5 Lands of Mórlaetht (now called Mawr), the Kingdom of Foraoise has its seat in the City of Iónad – the only place properly called ‘city’ in Mawr.

-There is a beautiful Builder structure called The White Tower that forms the heart of Ionad, the capitol city.
+There is a beautiful Builder structure called The White Tower that forms the heart of Ionad (“YO-nud”), the capitol city.
 Many buildings of concrete and pale brick and massive stone blocks were built in harmony with the Tower, spreading away from the tower in whorls like a seashell.

 The High King (Ardrí) rules from the Bone See, so called because all around the open-air throne room (heated by thermal vents) are views of the burial tombs and monuments of the Crossing and the Invasion and the War of Brothers that divided the Kingdoms almost as soon as they were formed.

 The dark river Ión runs out of the forest of Pinefrost, and little tributaries run in Builder canals through Iónad, gracing the city with water and transport to the Sea.
-The Great Trade Road runs out from Ionad and into the other kingdoms.
+The Ribbon, a great trade road, runs out from Ionad and into the other kingdoms (ending in the new capitol of Ternyn, Aberafon on the island of Ynys Drwd).
 Its byways are well patrolled and protected within the High Kingdom, and many public houses, each with an honored Fila ancestry dot the trade routes, providing welcome and good fortune for travelers and traders.
 All culture seems to flow from Iónad.

 The Tuhál, the Founders, hold court from the great fortress of Caer Cuval.
 Their symbol is the eagle, great and proud and their lord is Cerhyn of middle years.
-They work gingerly with their lords and have held the peace in the kingdom for many years.
+They have held the peace in the kingdom for many years.

 Magic is forbidden in Tuhál, and any who hold the power of it do so in secret, and in fear for their lives.